 When hiking in such areas without company or access to emergency communication, you are risking your life.

-This brings me to my simple guide on recommended first-aid procedure for snake-bite…
+This brings me to my simple guide on the recommended first-aid procedure for snake bite…

 - Do not try to catch or kill the snake.
 Move just far enough away from it to be safe and then remain as still as possible.